The benefits of data governance in the age of AI: delivering trust, supporting innovation.

 Keeping up with the pace

 The past two decades have seen exponential growth in the use of data to drive insights and decision-making.
 Data science, exploration, and analysis are increasingly at the heart of everything we do, driven by advances in AI and machine learning.
-According to a recent study, 40% of marketing and sales teams say data science encompassing AI and machine learning is critical to their success as a department.*
+In McKinsey’s latest annual Global Survey, 40% of respondents said their organisations will increase their investment in AI overall because of advances in generative AI.

 This growth has developed at a much faster rate than the governance surrounding it.
 And that’s only natural – things evolve organically, then rules, policies, and processes are put in place, and the innovation party is over.